 So I find out more and more as time goes on.
-It’s quite difficult as a foreigner, at least for me in the last month, to know exactly, because you get told things not all at the beginning, so that side of it is challenging.
+It’s quite difficult as a foreigner, when you first, at least for me in the last month, to know exactly because you get told things not all at the beginning, so that side of it is challenging.

 Stories like this hurt the integrity of not only the state-owned media, but the Party at large.
 A friend who is an actual female reporter (she didn’t get to ask a question at the Congress) said in an email, “Shame on journalism, shame on the media control of China.”

 But there's another twist: Andrea Yu might not even be her real name.

 Intrepid muckrakers quickly discovered that a “babe”—because that’s how mature men refer to women—named “Andrea Hodgkinson,” who looks suspiciously like Andrea Yu, graced this week’s cover of Oriental BQ magazine, which is part of the same media conglomerate as CAMG.
 (The pictured tweet has since been deleted.)

 It makes for a good story: Beautiful foreign correspondent boldly questions increasingly open Party.
 So what if it’s not true?
 The chick is hot.